-It is further alleged that the PUA claim for Arthur was fraudulent because was incarcerated in Texas until Sept.
+It is further alleged that the PUA claim for Arthur was fraudulent because he was incarcerated in Texas until Sept.
 4, 2020, and thus ineligible for PUA funds.
 In November 2020, Arthur called DUA and falsely denied that he had been incarcerated during the timeframe leading up to September 2020, and that he was only incarcerated for approximately a month.
 Tiffany also spoke with DUA and misrepresented the period of time for which Arthur had been incarcerated.

-A search warrant executed on Sept.
-22, 2020 at a New Bedford apartment where Tiffany and Arthur resided uncovered various tools of identity fraud, including an ID laminator, 100 blank ID cards, 68 hologram overlays, 150 card lamination sheets and 649 sheets of blank checks.
+A search of the New Bedford apartment where Tiffany and Arthur resided uncovered various tools of identity fraud, including an ID laminator, 100 blank ID cards, 68 hologram overlays, 150 card lamination sheets and 649 sheets of blank checks.
 Law enforcement also seized approximately \$17,000 cash and a notebook that appeared to contain the personal identifying information of various individuals.
 On Sept.
 23, 2020, DUA terminated Tiffany's employment.